 DR ERIC KNIGHT NON-EXECUTIVE DIRECTOR EXPERIENCE AND Dr Knight brings a depth of experience in corporate strategy and EXPERTISE management, having previously worked for the Boston Consulting Group.
 He specialises in strategy implementation and corporate innovation in the healthcare, digital media, and financial services sectors.
 Dr Knight draws upon his expertise to support the organisation's internationalisation and commercialisation strategy.
 Dr Knight is a Graduate of the Australian Institute of Company Directors, and is a Pro Vice Chancellor at the University of Sydney, where he leads strategy and entrepreneurship teaching in the MBA.
-Date of appointment 12 February 2014 Committees Chair of the Audit Committee Member of the Remuneration Committee Other listed company - directorships in the past 3 years Interest in shares 76,158 ordinary fully paid shares Interest in options 1,000,000 options

-MR BRENT SCRIMSHAW NON-EXECUTIVE DIRECTOR EXPERIENCE AND Mr Scrimshaw brings a unique understanding of the requirements EXPERTISE of building disruptive brands and businesses worldwide.
-During a 19-year career with Nike Inc. where he became Vice President and Chief Executive of Western Europe and a member of the global corporate leadership team, he was responsible of many of Nike's major growth and brand strategies.
-He is currently CEO of Unscript'd PTY LTD, and he is also a non-executive director of Catapult Group International Limited (ASX:CAT) and Kathmandu Holdings Limited (ASX/NZX:KAT) from November 24th 2017.
-Date of appointment 12 February 2014 Committees Chair of the Remuneration Committee Other listed company Catapult Sports Ltd (ASX: CAT) directorships in the past 3 years Interest in shares 75,918 ordinary fully paid shares Interest in options 1,000,000 options
+Date of appointment 12 February 2014 Committees Chair of the Audit Committee Member of the Remuneration Committee Other listed company - directorships in the past 3 years Interest in shares 76,158 ordinary fully paid shares Interest in options 1,000,000 options aw brings a unique understanding of the requirements disruptive brands and businesses worldwide.
+During disruptive brands and businesses worldwide.
+During reer with Nike Inc. where he became Vice President xecutive of Western Europe and a member of the orate leadership team, he was responsible of many ajor growth and brand strategies.
+He is currently CEO d PTY LTD, and he is also a non-executive director of oup International Limited (ASX:CAT) and Kathmandu mited (ASX/NZX:KAT) from November 24th 2017.
+2014 Remuneration Committee orts Ltd (ASX: CAT) ary fully paid shares options